microsoft/ignite-learning-paths-training-apps/apps50/demo-scripts/deployment.md

 ![](../assets/k8spermissions.png)

-Obtain the credentials to connect to your AKS instance with (be sure to replace the entirety of `AKS_RESOURCE_GROUP` and `AKS_NAME` with the appropriate values):
+Close the tunnel by pressing CTRL+C.  Obtain the credentials to connect to your AKS instance with (be sure to replace the entirety of `AKS_RESOURCE_GROUP` and `AKS_NAME` with the appropriate values):

 ```bash
 az aks get-credentials --resource-group AKS_RESOURCE_GROUP --name AKS_NAME